SeriousStoat/blog/README.md

 # Blog
-A simple blog made with Node.js
+A simple blog made with Django.